Albrecht Höhler

-Albrecht "Ali" Höhler (30 April 1898 – 20 September 1933) was a German communist.
+Albrecht "Ali" Höhler (30 April 1898 – 20 September 1933) was a German Communist.
 He was a member of the Red Front Fighters Association (Roter Frontkämpferbund or RFB), the street-fighters of the Communist Party of Germany.
-He is known for the killing of Horst Wessel, a local leader in Berlin of the Nazi Party's SA stormtroopers.
-After the Nazis came to power, Höhler was taken out of prison and murdered by the SA.
+He is known for the murder of Horst Wessel, a local leader in Berlin of the Nazi Party's SA stormtroopers.
+After the Nazis came to power, Höhler was taken out of prison and executed by the SA.
 The triggerman was the Berlin SA leader Karl Ernst.

 Early life

 Born in Mainz, Höhler was a carpenter and became a member of the Communist Party of Germany (KPD) in 1924.
 He was also a member of the Roter Frontkämpferbund and continued to be active in the RFB after its prohibition in 1929.
 By 1930, he was residing in the Mitte borough of Berlin.
 He was married to Margarete "Grete" Nickel.

 Killing of Horst Wessel

 On 14 January 1930, the RFB was alerted about a rental dispute in Friedrichshain.
 Pub owner Elisabeth Salm was attempting to evict her tenant Horst Wessel from a subleased room, as Wessel refused to move out despite overdue rent payments and had now brought his girlfriend to continue living in the flat.
-Salm was not politically involved, but had ties to local communists through her deceased husband and sought help at a bar frequented by RFB members in Scheunenviertel.
+Salm was not politically involved, but had ties to local Communists through her deceased husband and sought help at a bar in Scheunenviertel frequented by RFB members.
 According to information revealed in court, the notorious SA man was targeted for a "proletarian beating".
 This action was most likely politically motivated.
 Horst Wessel was called out as the "murderer of workers" in neighborhood posters put up by the Communist Party.

-Wessel was involved in numerous violent actions against communists in Berlin and was well known to Nazi Party Gauleiter (regional leader) Joseph Goebbels.
+Wessel was involved in numerous violent actions against Communists in Berlin and was well known to Nazi Party Gauleiter (regional leader) Joseph Goebbels.
 Since it was known that Wessel had a firearm, Höhler took his gun in the RFB-led confrontation with Wessel.
 Höhler later stated in court that he shot Wessel as he reached for his pocket.
 The seriously injured Wessel died of sepsis on 23 February 1930, as a result of the gunshot wound.